 In an October 31 blog post, distinguished meteorologist Cliff Mass of the University of Washington commented on the degree of usefulness of long range forecasts, with the title, “Extended Forecasts Are Not Reliable“.

 Dr. Mass highlights the lack of deterministic skill of temperature and precipitation forecasts in the dynamical forecast models beyond two weeks and illustrates the problem of “poor forecasts” with the October 2019 U.S. temperature forecast from the Climate Prediction Center, which he calls “a big miss”.
-He seems to be treating them as deterministic long range weather forecasts, rather than the probabilistic climate forecasts they are.

-Long range forecasts: Correct Interpretation Required
+Long range forecasts: correct interpretation required

 While some of the points made in the post are indisputably correct, and the main message probably resonates with the general public, we humbly suggest that the discussion misconstrues the value of long range forecasts and perpetuates certain misunderstandings about the very nature of extended-range forecasting.
 A couple of specific points can be made.